Wednesday, September 22nd, 2021

 Industry uses computational modeling to identify worst-case configurations thereby reducing the amount of physical testing.
 At the same time, stakeholders and regulators need to have confidence that computational models are credible.
 The ASME V&V 40 Standard – Assessing Credibility of Computational Modeling Through Verification and Validation: Application to Medical Devices – provides a framework for establishing the credibility requirements of a computational model for a context of use (COU) based on model risk.
 Establishing credibility requirements before executing simulation bounds the scope of the simulation, physical testing, and documentation for a particular project.
 This webinar provides an overview of the V&V 40 standard with a specific example.
 Although the framework is applied to a medical device, it is applicable to other industries.

-This event is brought to you as part of the NAFEMS Analysis Agenda
+This event was brought to you as part of the NAFEMS Analysis Agenda

 Senior Principal Mechanical Engineer